What is the College Career Center?

 - If you are interested in the military, speak to your recruiter and take the ASVAB test.

 - Apply for scholarships at the colleges you applied to as well as outside scholarship for which you qualify.
-For help finding and applying for scholarships, see Ms. Bell.
+Scholarship lists can be found on Xello, in the links section on this webpage, and in our Senior CCC Team.
+For help finding and applying for scholarships, contact Ms. Bell.

 - First semester senior year, apply for financial aid (FAFSA).
 The application opens October 1st, and you should try to complete the FAFSA by December 1st.
 However, you can still submit your FAFSA after the December 1st priority deadline.